-- Click the Reports button to view the Reports working area. - In the Reports working area, you can run the reports, create batch reports, create a list of favorite reports, and view the report layout.
-For more information, see "Reports Area," page 3-5. - Click the System Administration button to view the System Administration working area. - In the System Administration working area, you can perform tasks that relate to the entire system, such as managing your databases, backing up and restoring data, and setting up security.
-For more information, see "System Administration Area," page 3-6. - Click the Assistance Center button to view the Assistance Center working area. - In the Assistance Center, you can find answers to frequently asked questions and links for contacting customer support, sales, and training.
-For more information, see "Assistance Center Area," page 3-7.
+• Click the Reports button to view the Reports working area.

+In the Reports working area, you can run the standard reports, create batch reports, and create a list of favorite reports.
+For more information, see "Reports Area," page 3-5.

+• Click the System Administration button to view the System Administration working area.

+In the System Administration working area, you can perform tasks that relate to the entire system, such as managing your databases, backing up and restoring data, and setting up security.
+For more information, see "System Administration Area," page 3-6.
-To hide and show the navigation pane

-You can quickly enlarge the Assets working area by hiding the navigation pane.

-- To hide the navigation pane, select View/Hide Navigation Pane from the menu bar. - To show the navigation pane, select View/Show Navigation Pane from the menu bar.
+Click the Assistance Center button to view the Assistance Center working area.

+In the Assistance Center, you can find answers to frequently asked questions and links for contacting customer support, sales, and training.